-Pool House Community Primary School is committed to keeping pupils safe by ensuring that visitors to school do not pose a risk to children at our school.
+St Joseph's Catholic Primary School is committed to keeping pupils safe by ensuring that visitors to school do not pose a risk to children at our school.
 We therefore ensure that:

-- Visitors to school sign in and wear identification to indicate they have done so - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification - Visitors sign out and remove/hand in their identification when they leave the school - Visitors are made aware of who to speak to if they are worried about a child during their visit by the Office Manager - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks and these are accepted and verified by Headteacher or DSL - Visitors will behave in a way that is compliant with the school's code of conduct - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
+- Visitors to school sign in using the electronic record system and wear identification sticker to indicate they have done so - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification - Visitors sign out and remove/hand in their identification when they leave the school - Visitors are made aware of who to speak to if they are worried about a child during their visit by the Headteacher/DSL. - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks and these are accepted and verified by DSL or Headteacher. - Visitors will behave in a way that is compliant with the school's code of conduct - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
 A risk assessment will be undertaken if deemed necessary or appropriate - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit.

-Cameras, Mobile Phones and Devices
+Cameras.
+Mobile Phones and Devices

-The Early Years Foundation Stage, EYFS 2017
+(This section is legally applicable to all early years' settings) (The Early Years Foundation Stage, EYFS 2017)

-Pool House Community Primary School is committed to keeping pupils safe by ensuring that electronic devices such as cameras, phones and tablets are used in an appropriate manner.
+St Joseph's Catholic Primary School is committed to keeping pupils safe by ensuring that electronic devices such as cameras, phones and tablets are used in an appropriate manner.
 School will therefore ensure that: